The monoid of monotone functions on a poset and quasi-arithmetic multiplicities for uniform matroids

 \subsection{Prime elements}

 Let $(M,+)$ be a commutative monoid.
-We say that $a\le_M b$ if there exists $c$ such that $a+c=b$.
-If the monoid $M$ is cancellative and reduced, then $\le_M$ is an order relation.
+We say that $a\le_M b$ if there exists $c$ such that $a+c=b$ (recall that we already defined this relation for $M=\rM(P)$).
+If the monoid $M$ is cancellative ($a+b=a+c$ implies $b=c$) and reduced ($a+b=0$ implies $a=b=0$; no nontrivial units), then $\le_M$ is an order relation.
 We will say that $a$ \emph{divides} $b$ if $a\le_M b$.